 The Accessibility Services Office at Hutchinson Community College is dedicated to providing equal opportunity and access to all students.
 Accessibility Services works closely with students, faculty, and staff so that individual needs are met.

 The goal of Accessibility Services is equal access and opportunity for all students.
 We will work with you to help determine if there are supports or services that might assist you in meeting your college education goals.

-Students who wish to request accommodations based upon documented disabilities should contact the Coordinator of Accessibility Services to schedule an intake interview.
-During this initial meeting, discussion will focus on how the disability affects the student and what accommodations will be needed.
+Students who wish to request accommodations based on documented disabilities should contact the Coordinator of Accessibility Services to schedule an intake interview.
+During this initial meeting, the discussion will focus on how the disability affects the student and what accommodations will be needed.
 Early contact is encouraged as it can take weeks (or months in the case of recorded textbooks and assistive technology) for accommodations to be arranged.